CombatZAK/CoffeeRunner/README.md

 ## Solution

-A "weighted round-robin" solution is deemed the most-fair.
+A "weighted round-robin" solution is deemed most-fair.
 For time constraints, a CLI solution will be implemented first, but will be left extensible so that an API can be implemented later.

 ### The Decision Algorithm